 - (a) Interest rate risk: The Company's interest rates and long-term loan repayment terms are described in Note 6.
-The Company manages its interest rate risk by entering into interest rate derivative instruments which are described in Note 12. - (b) Concentration of credit risk: Financial instruments, which potentially subject the Company to significant concentrations of credit risk, consist principally of trade accounts receivable, cash and cash equivalents, time deposits and derivative instruments.
+The Company may manage its interest rate risk by entering into interest rate derivative instruments.
+As of December 31, 2019 the Company did not have any interest rate swap agreements in place. - (b) Concentration of credit risk: Financial instruments, which potentially subject the Company to significant concentrations of credit risk, consist principally of trade accounts receivable, cash and cash equivalents, time deposits and interest rate and bunker fuel price derivative instruments.
 The Company limits its credit risk with accounts receivable by performing ongoing credit evaluations of its customers' financial condition and generally does not require collateral for its trade accounts receivable.
 The Company places its cash and cash equivalents, time deposits and other investments with high credit quality financial institutions.
 The Company performs periodic evaluations of the relative credit standing of those financial institutions.
-The Company is exposed to credit risk in the event of non-performance by its counterparties to derivative instruments; however, the Company limits its exposure by transacting with counterparties with high credit ratings. - (c) Fair value measurement: In accordance with the requirements of accounting guidance relating to Fair Value Measurement, the Company classifies and discloses assets and liabilities carried at fair value in one of the following three categories: - Level 1: Quoted market prices in active markets for identical assets or liabilities. - Level 2: Observable market-based inputs or unobservable inputs that are corroborated by market data. - Level 3: Unobservable inputs that are not corroborated by market data.
+The Company may be exposed to credit risk in the event of non-performance by its counterparties to derivative instruments; however, the Company may limit its exposure by transacting with counterparties with high credit ratings. - (c) Fair value measurement: In accordance with the requirements of accounting guidance relating to Fair Value Measurement, the Company classifies and discloses assets and liabilities carried at fair value in one of the following three categories: - Level 1: Quoted market prices in active markets for identical assets or liabilities. - Level 2: Observable market-based inputs or unobservable inputs that are corroborated by market data. - Level 3: Unobservable inputs that are not corroborated by market data.